Markov Random Fields, Markov Cocycles and The 3-colored Chessboard: ``Strongly'' non-Gibbsian shift-invariant Markov random fields

 \section{``Strongly'' non-Gibbsian shift-invariant Markov random fields}

-In this section we demonstrate the existence of shift-invariant Markov random fields whose specification is not given by any shift-invariant finite range interaction.
-In contrast to Gibbs measures with shift-invariant finite range interaction, our example proves that generally the specification of a shift-invariant Markov random field cannot be ``given by a finite number of parameters''.
-Our construction is somewhat similar to the checkerboard island system as introduced in \cite{quas2003entropy}.
+In this section we describe some shift-invariant Markov random fields whose specification is not given by any shift-invariant finite range interaction.
+Our example also proves that generally the specification of a shift-invariant Markov random field cannot be ``given by a finite number of parameters''.
+The construction is somewhat similar to the checkerboard island system as introduced in \cite{quas2003entropy}.

 Let $\A$ be the alphabet consisting of the $18$ `tiles' illustrated in Figure \ref{figure: alphabet of shift space}: A blank tile, a ``seed'' tile (marked with a ``$0$''), $8$ ``interior arrow tiles''( $4$ of them have arrows in the coordinate directions and the rest are ``corner tiles'') and finally 8 additional ``border arrow tiles''( marked by an extra symbol ``B").